p10node/tutorial/analog/README.md

 Store the data in "result", you will need it in the next step.

 - Go to https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.testnet.analog.one#/staking/actions
-- Click on + Stash
+- Click on + Validator
-- Choose your account with value bonded, choose your payment destination (leave a little amount for gas)
+- Choose your account with value bonded (>0.9), choose your payment destination (leave a little amount for gas)
-- Click on Bond
-- Click on Sign and Submit

-On the dashboard

-- Click on Session Key
+- Click on Next
-- Add your data above
+- Paste your data above to keys from rotatekeys.
+Config your reward commission percentage (<10)
-- Click on Set Session Key
-- Click on Sign and Submit
+- Click on Bond & Validate

 ## 4. Misc